ihh/carder/README.md

 Dealer is a basic game engine built on top of Carder, essentially a big state machine with a collection of cards at each node.
 It transparently handles persistence of state over page reloads.

+From a UI perspective, Dealer looks basically like Carder, except with persistence of state.
+A basic demo with a few boring test cards is [here](https://ihh.github.io/carder/example/).

 _To do: write Dealer documentation_

 ## Misc credits